 two face-to-face meetings planned to take place in Tokyo and Hong Kong and

-one virtual meeting over a 12-month period to present their working papers with the intention of publishing these with a with a partner to be confirmed.
+one virtual meeting over a 12-month period to present their working papers with the intention of publishing these with a partner to be confirmed.

 The topic of the project shall be “Democratizing AI and Building Trust in the Technology”.
 While the meaning of the topic itself will be a subject of discussion, the project’s initial intention is that (a) access to the benefits of AI, (b) awareness about the nature of the technology, (c) governance of the technology and its development process with a focus on responsible development, should be open, understood by and accessible to all people regardless of their geographic, generational, economic, cultural and/or other social background.
 Any research that contributes to the topic is welcome.
 Contributions that reflect unique aspects of the Pacific Rim will be particularly appreciated.
 Please see following Appendix for some suggested topics.